MicrosoftDocs/WSL/commandline/WSL/faq.md

 These are just some of issues that caused many people to ask Microsoft to improve Windows’ command-line tools and what drove us to partner with Canonical to enable native Bash and Linux command-line tools to run on Windows.

+### What does this mean for PowerShell?
+While working with OSS projects, there are numerous scenarios where it’s immensely useful to drop into BASH from a PowerShell prompt.
+Bash support is complementary and strengthens the value of the command-line on Windows, allowing PowerShell and the PowerShell community to leverage other popular technologies.

+Read more on the PowerShell team blog -- [Bash for Windows: Why it’s awesome and what it means for PowerShell](https://blogs.msdn.microsoft.com/powershell/2016/04/01/bash-for-windows-why-its-awesome-and-what-it-means-for-powershell/)

 ### Can run ALL Linux apps in WSL?
 No!
 WSL is a tool aimed at enabling users who need them to run Bash and core Linux command-line tools on Windows.